bjornmeansbear/lectureScripts/ClimateDesigners.md

 [S008]

-Climate Designers is a website -- <https://climatedesigners.org>
+Climate Designers is a website -- <https://climatedesigners.org>; and a network -- <https://climate-designers.mn.co/feed>

 The Climate designer community brings together design practitioners of all kinds to share and master the best new climate action practices.
 We want to empower every designer to feel confident in taking on the climate crisis.

 - highlight climate design projects
-- host climate design portoflios
+- host climate design portfolios
-- job board for climtae design rols (climate bsae tie in)
+- job board for climate design roles/positions/opportunities -- A collab w/ ClimateBase <https://climate.careers/jobs/?q=design>
-- platform for resource sharing/FAQ/Q&A
-- educators > resources, networking, etc.
 - meetups
 - workshops
+- platform for resource sharing/FAQ/Q&A
 - get ideas for how to find work; how to find projects
 - share innovative materials, processes, etc.
 - actionable resources
 - realistic tactics
 - ways to integrate into education
+- educators > resources, networking, etc.

 ## Who is Climate Designers for? / Designers taking climate action -- what is a climate designer

 [S009]

 A climate designer is a designer using their creative powers to fight the climate crisis.

+How can designers learn to do something tangible about climate change.
+How can we help you bring "fighting climate change" into your work no matter what you design.

+"Climate designer" is a title you can grant upon yourself.
+If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; you can call yourself a climate designer.

-How can designers learn to use their creative energies to do something tangible about climate change.
-No matter what you design, how can we help you bring "fighting climate change" into that work -- the current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
+The current Climate Designer community includes Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
 Pretty much all kinds of designers.
 The unifying element: designers committed to using their creative skills for climate action.

-"Climate designer" is a title you can grant upon yourself.
-If you are a designer taking on climate change; doing (or wanting to do) work in the climate space; you can call yourself a climate designer.

 ## CD goals

+[S010 CD Goals]

 Climate Designers has two main goals: